Eachen-Soong/NeuralOperatorArena/README.md

-# DimOL: Dimension-awareness is All you need for Operator Learning
+# Neural Operator Arena: a collection of most of the latest Neural Operators!

 ## Project structure:
 ### Data: